🍁 Canada's trusted addiction treatment directory — confidential & no cost

 1. Excessive Dopamine Release

-Meth causes dopamine to flood synapses far beyond normal levels, overwhelming the brain's regulatory systems.
-This creates euphoria but also oxidative stress that damages dopamine neurons.
+Meth causes dopamine to flood synapses far beyond normal levels, overwhelming the brain’s regulatory

 2. Hyperthermia (Overheating)

 Methamphetamine raises core body temperature, sometimes to dangerous levels (hyperthermia).
-High temperatures accelerate neurotoxic damage and can cause seizures, organ failure, and death.
+High temperatures

 3. Oxidative Stress

-Dopamine metabolism produces reactive oxygen species (free radicals) that damage cellular structures, particularly in dopamine-rich brain regions like the striatum.
+Dopamine metabolism produces reactive oxygen species (free radicals) that damage cellular structures,

 4. Excitotoxicity

 Excessive glutamate signaling causes neurons to overfire, leading to calcium influx and cell death.
-This affects both dopamine and serotonin systems.

 Long-Term Health Consequences